-This solar project in Lancaster, Ohio, East of Columbus, Ohio presented an interesting challenge due to the Homeowners Association (HOA).
-The Solar Is Freedom sales representative went through the typical qualification process: taking pictures, gathering information like a copy of the electric bill and asking some key questions, and talked to the homeowner about their HOA.
-This initial qualification survey allowed our design team to maximize this homeowner’s return on investment, all while staying within the rules of the HOA, local authority having jurisdiction and the utility company.
+This solar project in Lancaster, Ohio, east of Columbus, Ohio presented an interesting challenge due to the Homeowners Association (HOA).
+The Solar Is Freedom sales representative went through the typical qualification process: taking pictures, gathering a copy of the electric bill, and asking key questions, where they talked to the homeowner about their HOA.
+This initial qualification survey allowed our design team to maximize this homeowner’s return on investment, all while staying within the rules of the HOA, local authority, and the utility company.
 After the sale, the site survey was scheduled and ran, which ended up with some design changes.
 The homeowner also wanted to see two or three different scenarios once the site survey and HOA rules had been accounted for.
 Some of the changes added extra complexity and work for both the panel and electrical teams on this installation.
-This was accomplished at no additional cost to the homeowner, who is from Columbus, Ohio, and appreciated working with a local company and left an outstanding review online after.
+This was accomplished at no additional cost to the homeowner, who appreciated working with a local company and left an outstanding review online after.